nazik/AzureIaaSAutomationCSharp/README.md

 3.
 Reference Nuget "Microsoft Azure Management Libraries" in one of the following ways:

-  Right-click on the solution and select "Enable Nuget Package Retore".
+  Right-click on the solution node and select "Enable Nuget Package Retore".

   Or